After logging into AM (using a URL with the https protocol), you are redirected to a URL that uses the http protocol.

 The Base URL Source Service applies to all XUI pages and the OpenID Base URL.
 You can set the Base URL Source Service using either the console or ssoadm:

-- AM / OpenAM 13.x console: navigate to: Realms > [Realm Name] > Services > Base URL Source and select Host/protocol from incoming request.
+- Console: navigate to: Realms > [Realm Name] > Services > Base URL Source and select Host/protocol from incoming request.

 You may want to use a different option for the Base URL Source if it's more appropriate to your setup, for example, Fixed value.
-See OpenID Connect 1.0 Guide › Configuring the Base URL Source Service for further information.
+See Configuring the Base URL Source Service for further information.

 The following table provides the corresponding values to use for the base-url-source attribute if you want to configure this via ssoadm along with the attribute name for other required fields: